Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 Failed approach #1: Asking clients if the price is fair

-This check: Behavior-based.
+What this system does instead: Behavior-based.
 Did they negotiate?
 That’s the signal.

 Failed approach #2: Comparing to competitors

-Competitors might be underpriced, too.
+Why it fails: Competitors might be underpriced, too.
 Race to the bottom.
 Positioning different.
 Not comparable.

-This check: Internal signal.
+What this system does instead: Internal signal.
 Your price resistance score tells you what your market will bear.

 Failed approach #3: Raising prices “because it’s been a year”

-No data.
+Why it fails: No data.
 Might raise too much or too little.
 Arbitrary.

-This check: Evidence-based.
+What this system does instead: Evidence-based.
 Raise based on actual resistance data.

 The pattern: Guesswork and asking people’s opinions fail.
 Behavior reveals truth.